Travel Mermaid

 March 2026

-Haad Khom Beach: Koh Phangan’s Secluded Gem for Snorkelling & Slow Living
+Haad Khom Beach: Koh Phangan’s Secluded Gem for Snorkelling & Slow Stays

 When I was running The Glass House in Western Australia, we had the loveliest group from Moldova stay with us for New Year.
 They gifted us with a tasty bottle of Moldovan iced wine and said that in their culture, where you stay and what you are doing for New Year’s sets the tone for the entire year- which is what had drawn them to our relaxed ocean retreat in the first place.